——-Due to the changing nature of visa regulations, please contact BSA for the most updated visa information——-.

 >Proof of financial means.

 >Accommodation proof (This information will be included at the BSA certification letter)

 >Money order for visa application.
 Check the website of your consulate for the correct amount of the fee that you have to pay.
 Remember thata if your application is denied, the fee may not be refunded.

 - At the time of receiving the visa, some consulates require that passports with processed visas be collected in person, others may allow them to be received by mail.
-If your passport and processed visa can be received in the mail, please use a U.S. Postal Service prepaid envelope to track your passport and visa and ensure that you receive it on time.
+If your passport and processed visa can be received in the mail, please use a U.S. or Canada Postal Service prepaid envelope to track your passport and visa and ensure that you receive it on time.